-Membership and attendance at Board and Committee meetings during the financial year are set out below.
+Membership and attendance at Board and Committee meetings during the Financial Year are set out below.
 As the Trust is an externally managed entity, recommendation 2.1 (Nomination Committee) and recommendation 8.1 (Remuneration Committee) do not apply to the Trust.
-However, as the Board of the Responsible Entity is identical to that of Scentre Group Limited Group and the operations of the Trust are carried out by Scentre Group executives and employees, details of meetings of the Nomination Committee and Human Resources Committee have also been included.
+However, as the Board of the Responsible Entity is identical to that of Scentre Group Limited and the operations of the Trust are carried out by Scentre Group executives and employees, details of meetings of the Scentre Group Nomination Committee and Human Resources Committee have also been included.

-Board Audit and Risk Committee Human Resources Committee Nomination Committee
+Board Audit and Risk Committee 3 Human Resources Committee 3 Nomination Committee 3

-Number attended Number of meetings Number attended Number of meetings Number attended Number of meetings Number attended Number of meetings
+Number of meetings 1 Number attended 2 Number of meetings Number attended Number of meetings Number attended Number of meetings Number attended

-Brian Schwartz, AM 8 8 7 7
+Brian Schwartz, AM 7 7 9 9

-Peter Allen 8 8
+Peter Allen 7 7

-Ilana Atlas, AO 1 1
+Ilana Atlas, AO 7 6 11 11 8 8

+Catherine Brenner 3 3 1 1

-Andrew Harmos 8 8 7 7 7 7
+Andrew Harmos 7 7 11 11 9 8

-Michael Ihlein 8 8 5 5 7 7
+Michael Ihlein 7 7 5 5 9 9

-Carolyn Kay 7 8 5 5
+Carolyn Kay 7 7 5 5

-Steven Leigh 8 8 7 7
+Steven Leigh 5 5 10 10

-Guy Russo 6 6
+Guy Russo 7 7 1 1

-Margaret Seale 8 8 4 4 7 7
+Margaret Seale 7 7 11 10

-Michael Wilkins, AO 8 8 1 1
+Michael Wilkins, AO 7 7 5 5

-- Ilana Atlas was appointed to the Board of Scentre Management Limited on 28 May 2021.
-Ilana was appointed to the Human Resources Committee on 24 June 2021 and the Nomination Committee on 22 July 2021.
-Guy Russo was appointed to the Board of Scentre Management Limited on 1 September 2020.
-Michael Wilkins was appointed to the Audit and Risk Committee on 8 April 2021, and Margie Seale retired from the Committee on that date. - 1.
+- 1. Meetings held during period of appointment. - 2.
 Directors also attend meetings of the Committees of which they are not a member.
-The Chairman of the Board (who is also Chair of the Nomination Committee) typically attends meetings of the Audit and Risk Committee and the Human Resources Committee. - 2.
-At the date of this statement, the Committees are comprised of the following non-executive Directors: Audit and Risk Committee: Michael Ihlein (Chair), Carolyn Kay and Michael Wilkins; Human Resources Committee: Andrew Harmos (Chair), Ilana Atlas, Steven Leigh and Margie Seale; Nomination Committee: Brian Schwartz (Chair), Ilana Atlas, Andrew Harmos and Michael Ihlein. - 3.
-The number of meetings reflects the number of Board or Committee meetings a Director was eligible to attend in their capacity as a Director or Committee member.
+The Chair of the Board (who is also Chair of the Nomination Committee) typically attends meetings of the Audit and Risk Committee and the Human Resources Committee. - 3.
+At the date of this statement, the Committees are comprised of the following Directors: Audit and Risk Committee: Michael Ihlein (Chair), Catherine Brenner, Carolyn Kay and Michael Wilkins; Human Resources Committee: Ilana Atlas (Chair), Andrew Harmos, Guy Russo and Margie Seale; Nomination Committee: From 24 May 2022, the Nomination Committee comprises all Directors.
+Prior to 24 May 2022, the Committee comprised Brian Schwartz (Chair), Ilana Atlas (appointed 22 July 2022), Andrew Harmos and Michael Ihlein.